The ARA Conference

 New York state of mind: The Peto Collection and the power of partnerships.

 This joint presentation highlighted the benefits of working in partnership to display and promote The Peto Collection which is a magnificent collection of 130,000 negatives and prints held by the University of Dundee.
-Michael Peto who is a Hungarian is considered as one of the leading photojournalists of his generation and after his death in 1970 his family donated his collection to the university.
+Michael Peto is considered as one of the leading photojournalists of his generation and after his death in 1970 his family donated his collection to the university.

 Dr Patricia Whatley opened this presentation by outlining the Peto Collection, the external expertise sought and the partnership created to enable maximum exposure of this excellent collection beyond the university.
 The effects of this partnership has benefitted the university archives in many ways including encouraging the use of the archives, supporting the university strategic ambitions, promoting the collection, developing a strategic partnership and helped secure external income.
 This partnership has also opened a new and wider network of contacts for the university archives and enabled a wide experience of cultural public engagement.